Struct Secp256k1

 Creates a new Secp256k1 context that can only be used for verification.

-If rand-std feature is enabled, context will have been randomized using thread_rng.
-If rand-std feature is not enabled please consider randomizing the context (see docs for Secp256k1::gen_new()).
+feature is not enabled please consider randomizing the context (see docs

 pub fn preallocated_gen_new( buf: &'buf mut [AlignedType], ) -> Result<Secp256k1<C>, Error>